 Not sure how group hotel rates work?
-Our in-house team of group lodging specialists book special reservations for our members every day, and we wanted to share our insight on this often-complex hotel booking topic.
+Our in-house team of group experts book special reservations for our members every day, and we wanted to share our insights into this often-complex hotel booking topic.

 Criteria for a group hotel booking

 With almost every hotel the standard definition of a group hotel booking is a signed contract guaranteeing the hotel 10 rooms or more per night for an agreed upon date or dates.

 The more organized you are with what you will need from the hotel, the more likely hotels are to offer you a desirable deal.
 Before contacting a hotel you’re interested in, make sure you plan out exactly what you will need:

 - The type of rooms (i.e., 25 standard kings, five deluxe kings, and two suites)

 - The dates that would work for your stay — flexibility can help in getting a great discount

 - Whether or not you will need conference space, A/V services, beverage service, meals, etc.

 When you make your reservation, the hotel will need a variety of information from you about the group, including: